Assessments

 Submit two versions of your resume throughout the semester:

-- Resume v1 (Week 5): Initial consulting-formatted resume
+- Resume v1: Initial consulting-formatted resume

 Your resume should: